 - Add in the ground meats and cook until they are browned.
 While it is browning, break up the meat well, so there are no large chunks.
 Then add in the wine, tomatoes, and paste, along with the bay leaves and the fresh thyme leaves.
 Scrape up any browned bits from the bottom of the pot.
 Season with salt and pepper to taste (start with 1 tsp of each)

 - Cover and simmer for about 2 hours on a low heat.
+(Make sure the sauce is simmering slowly, not boiling furiously.)
 Add the cream and Worcestershire sauce during the last half hour of cooking.
 Leave the top off during that time to thicken it.

 - When the sauce is done, remove the bay leaves, and check the seasonings, adding more salt and pepper if you like.
 The sauce can be made ahead of time and refrigerated.